john-cd/rust_howto/tools/templ/README.md

 `info` returns a JSON object from the `crates.io` API:

-- categories
+- categories,
-- crate_data
+- crate_data,
-- keywords
+- keywords,
-- versions
+- versions.